Snaacky/mw2tweak/README.md

 # MW2Tweak
-Removes FPS cap and adds field of view customization support for Modern Warfare 2.
+Removes the 91 FPS cap and adds field of view customization support for the latest Steam version of Modern Warfare 2.

 ## Requirements
 * Python 3.4 (or greater)